 One step you can take as a troop is to not only insist that all your registered adults are trained, but to recommend Boy Scout Fast Start training for all your parents.
 Think of it as an orientation to Boy Scouting, which many parents don’t realize is very different from Cub Scouts from an adult perspective. Â Fast Start training is available from the e-learning tab at the MyScouting portalÂ and can be taken by anyone, whether registered or not.
 (While they’re at it, suggest they take Youth Protection Training as well.)

 It should go without saying that your Scoutmaster and Assistant Scoutmasters need to take Scoutmaster Position-Specific training as well as Introduction to Outdoor Leader Skills.
 These courses aren’t online – PST is a day-long classroom course, and IOLS are weekend outdoor courses.
 Your council training calendar should have the next training dates for your area, or ask your unit commissioner.
 Your Scoutmaster and assistants should also own and read the Scoutmaster Handbook.
 Often, they’ll find their “vision” of Scouting doesn’t agree with the way it should be, and the handbook and training can go a long way to correcting that.

 Dysfunctional troops can often be traced back to untrained or uninitiated adults in leadership positions, and trying to run a troop correctly with untrained leaders is like trying to paddle around boulders.
-Get those boulders out of the river and keep your troop going!This post Keeping it going first appeared on Bobwhite Blather.
+Get those boulders out of the river and keep your troop going!This post first appeared on Bobwhite Blather.